nmeri17/suphle-docs/src/docs/v1/modules/index.md

 ```

 When this micro-app is built, the callback will be executed twice for both modules.
-This will lead to the surprising presence of an invisible expecting to a call to have or have not occured, in short, an expectation contrary to the single callback visible.
+This will lead to the surprising presence of phantom mocks expecting a call to have or have not occured -- in short, an expectation contrary to the single callback visible.

 If you have two identical module configurations, a single mock can either be stored as an instance variable (instead of a factory producing for each module), or for the sake of clarity, duplicate the callback for both module definitions.